Skip to content

 From the Inbox page, click the Upload button in the top bar.
 A modal appears with a drag-and-drop zone where you can drop files or click browse to select them from your computer.

-Supported formats include EPUB, PDF, MOBI, AZW3, CBZ, and CBR, with a maximum size of 100 MB per file.
+Only EPUB files are supported, with a maximum size of 100 MB per file.
 After uploading, the file enters the same ingestion pipeline as inbox-dropped files.

 Inbox & Metadata Review